ajvigil/csharp/book/chapter4/notes.md

 The `Debug` and `Trace` classes can write to any **trace listener**.
 - A trace listener is a type that can be configured to write output anywhere you like when the `Trace.WriteLine` method is called.

+## Unit testing functions
+> Unit testing is a good way to find bugs early in the development process.